 Social equality and economic prosperity depend on investments in infrastructure.
 But even basic services such as electricity, sanitation, and water remain out of reach for billions of people, creating barriers to the industrial and technological progress that drive developing country success.
-Building sustainable resource value chains and closing gaps in vital sectors such as agricultural processing will require the freedom to innovate that only robust infrastructure can provide.
+Building sustainable resource value chains will require the freedom to innovate that only robust infrastructure can provide.

 UNU focuses on strengthening development linkages that catalyse innovation, foster equal resource benefits, and build resilient urban systems.
 Our research at the roots of industrial production charts policy options to help transform resource extraction sectors into engines of sustainable economic growth.
 Our work in cities is helping to ensure that rapid urban expansion can mitigate risks from climate change, and provide safe housing and a secure network of services for all.